Skip to content

 It’s not necessary to have name resolution, but it makes the whole setup more readable and less error prone.
 Here, instead of configuring a DNS, we use a local name resolution by updating the file /etc/hosts.
 By resolving their hostnames to their IP addresses, we make the nodes aware of each other’s names and allow their seamless communication.

-2. Modify the /etc/hosts file of each PostgreSQL node to include the hostnames and IP addresses of the remaining nodes.
+2. Modify the /etc/hosts file to include the hostnames and IP addresses of the remaining nodes.
 Add the following at the end of the /etc/hosts file on all nodes:

 # Cluster IP and names